mrchristian/meta-documentation/landing.md

 ## Auto-generated landing pages

+The issue we are trying address solve is giving visibilty to other versions of a publication: formats, editions etc. Our observation is that publications quite often dont make avaiable information about other versions.

-Feedback requested: We are looking for feedback on whether a version of Linked Open Data (LOD) for a publication could be automatically render human and machine readable outputs that could be requested by any publication platform in any format requested to be associated to publication outputs.
-The data would have an inventory of all know outputs and their available metadata.
+Feedback requested: We are looking for feedback on whether a version of Linked Open Data (LOD) metadata for a publication could be automatically rendered for human and machine readable outputs, that could be requested by any publication platform in any format need to be associated to publication outputs.
+The data would have an inventory of all know publication outputs and their available metadata.

 Does this already exist?
 Is their a working model or stardard for doing this?

-More details below.
+More details below in *Details: Auto-generated landing pages*

 ## About: The NFDI4Culture working group “enhanced publications” (TA4)